redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 Classifies sales into short term or long term capital gains based on how long they have been held.

-WARNING: still under development; doesn't work for leap years yet
+WARNING: still under development; doesn't work for leap years yet.
+There are probably lots of other cases outside the current unit tests that this fails for.

 ## 2. capital_gains_classifier: